-In the Final Plan, this section will contain a concise overview and reference description of the approved project that clearly outlines its physical locations and timetable, including construction spreads.
-This section will also specify the "master" reference(s) which the monitors and the Applicant will use in carrying out the Program, e.g., the Final EIR, but also more detailed working maps and plans.
-The Applicant-Proposed Measures, to which PG&E has committed to reduce potential impacts, will also be listed in this section.
+In the final plan, this section will contain a concise overview and reference description of the approved project and will clearly outline its physical locations and timetable, including construction segments.
+This section will also specify the "master" reference(s), which the monitors and San Diego Gas & Electric (SDG&E) will use in carrying out the program (e.g., the final EIR, but also more detailed working maps and plans).
+The applicant proposed measures (APMs) to which SDG&E has committed to reduce potential impacts will also be listed in this section.
+This section will also include requirements for the submittal of plans/documentation to be prepared by SDG&E as outlined in the project description.